boyander/redsys-polite/README.md

 # redsys-polite

 Redsys payment gateway compatible with ES6.
-It implements the new HMAC-SHA256 requiest signing.
+It implements the new HMAC-SHA256 request signing procedure.

 # Install package